 Braid Your Hair

-"Braid your hair before working out (one or two braids will work) and once done working out, unbraid and use a little bit of Voloom Fairy Dust on roots and throughout the length to soak up oil and add texture.
+"Braid your hair before working out (one or two braids will work) and once done working out, unbraid and use a little bit of product on roots and throughout the length to soak up oil and add texture.
 I like this because it's low-residue and won't gunk up on sweaty hair that you can't wash or even hit with a blow-dryer," Dorsey says.

 Layer Your Products

 If you have curly hair, Dorsey recommends working out with your hair in a bun.
-After getting sweaty, let your hair down and use a combo of styling mousse and conditioning water to hydrate and redefine your curls.
-Dorsey likes Voloom Soft Styling Mousse ($20) because it is low-residue and won't weigh curls down and Philip B Weightless Conditioning Water.
+To deal with sweaty hair after a workout, let your hair down and use a combo of styling mousse and conditioning water to hydrate and redefine your curls.
+Dorsey likes Voloom's Soft Styling Mousse ($24) because it is low-residue and won't weigh curls down and Philip B Weightless Conditioning Water.